Robertosousa86/course-M001-MongoDB-Basics/Chapter1/Quiz-Atlas.md

 # Quiz: What is Atlas?

 ## Problem:
-### How is MongoDB Atlas related to MongoDB the Database?
+- How is MongoDB Atlas related to MongoDB the Database??

 ## Answers